 Hugo Boss: Dress socks for men

 Ready to be paired with your weekend occasions or simply a suit and tie on a Monday morning, these socks provide comfort and style to the extent that you’ll slowly begin to feel a little lost wearing anything else.
-If you find yourself getting a little distracted purely by just how cosy your toes feel, don’t blame us.
+If you find yourself getting a little distracted purely by just how cozy your toes feel, don’t blame us.

 Best for: Adding a smart finishing touch to your work wardrobe.

 Budget alternative: Dress socks don’t always have to come in black – it’s possible to look just as suave wearing Gold Toe Men’s Harrington Crew socks.
 Thick and durable, these socks will pair effortlessly with your smartest looks.

 Men’s Harrington Crew Socks